-1.7 With robust guidance issued by the DfT, SEPS is targeted towards the traffic sensitive highway network, Permit fees are structured accordingly.
+2.6 With robust guidance issued by the Department for Transport (DfT), SEPS is targeted towards the traffic sensitive highway network, permit fees are structured accordingly.

 Maximum fees for permits are set by the DfT.
-Fees applied by individual authorities are calculated using a DfT supplied matrix calculator with input data that includes the amount of works, type of works, type of road, and staffing levels.
-Fees for Surrey County Council SEPS are shown in Appendix 2.
+Fees applied by individual authorities are determined using a DfT supplied matrix calculator with input data that includes the amount of works, type of works, type of road, and staffing levels.
+Fees for SCC SEPS are shown in Appendix 2.

-It can be reported that income is generally in line with pre-operation predictions and is shown in Appendix 5.
+It can be reported that income is generally in line with pre operation predictions and is shown in Appendix 5.

-In line with the guidance relating to the traffic sensitive network and the overall raison d'être of the scheme to reduce traffic disruption, the DfT has issued instruction for all permit authorities to incentivise works to take place wholly outside of traffic sensitive periods by offering a discount on the permit fee charged for these works.
+In line with the guidance relating to the traffic sensitive network and the overall raison d'être of the scheme to reduce traffic disruption, the DfT have issued instruction for all permit authorities to incentivise works to take place wholly outside of traffic sensitive periods by offering a discount on the permit fee charged for these works.